Aerbil/timelock/README.md

 * Decryption progess bar.
 * Encrypt from any kind of data, not just text.
 * Hour, min, second is asked to the user separately and can be provided separately as command option.
-* Don't use key as message, use a symmetric encryption algorithm to encrypt the data with the randomly generated key, time-lock the key, and output encrypted data and time-locked key, like the original algorithm.
-Still supporting copy-pasting to decryption.
 * Option to delete the data automatically from places warned after encryption.
 * Encrypted data formatted in a way that it's possible for someone with no knowledge of the algorihthm can write a program and decrypt it.
 Ck, a, t, n values are clear and human-readable, along with the link to the paper above.
+Still supporting copy-pasting to decryption prompt.
+* Don't use key as message, use a symmetric encryption algorithm to encrypt the data with the randomly generated key, time-lock the key, and output encrypted data and time-locked key, like the original algorithm.
 * Inform me on your improved version (I need especially the feature above.).

 #### This project is unoffical third-party version 0.3 of the project https://github.com/Leoniels/stlp.
 Credits to the original author.
 No part of the original project is guaranteed to be still same.